How to Move a Pool Table

 9. The top of the frame can be loaded and moved as one piece.

-2. Protect and load
+3. Protect and load your pool table

 Once you’ve disassembled the table, you can prepare to move it.
 Doug Jiles, a former billiards professional with over 30 years of experience in the industry, recommends wearing leather gloves to move table parts and adds that you need to be able to lift about 125 pounds.

-You can stack the slate pieces on top of each other and cover them with a moving blanket.
+In your moving truck, you can stack the slate pieces on top of each other and cover them with a moving blanket.
 Make sure to lay them flat, not on top of the frame or any other items.
 Then secure them with a strap so they don’t slide around.

 When you load the frame, turn it upside down so the bottom is facing up.
 Place other pieces, like the legs and the rails, inside the frame and cover them with a blanket and secure with straps.
-You can reassemble the pool table when you’ve reached your destination.

 Tips for moving a pool table